Excellent | Worth a Detour

 Review by: Roadfood Team

-Timmy O’s is a Midwestern-style custard stand serving concretes (extra thick shakes), sundaes, floats, sodas, and splits.
+Timmy O’s in Queens, NY is a Midwestern-style custard stand serving concretes (extra thick shakes), sundaes, floats, sodas, and splits.

 Timmy O’s, a Queens (Corona) frozen custard parlor about four blocks down Corona Avenue from the Lemon Ice King, is modeled after the Midwestern frozen custard stands — and even calls its custards “concretes.”
 It opened in August 2008 and serves vanilla and chocolate custard plus the “flavor of the day.”
 The custard is thick, rich, and creamy, with a terrific “mouth feel” — absolutely delicious.